BEEF LIVER BALLS

 The seven multi nationals alleged to have breached global child slavery laws (2016) are said to be: Nestlé, Hershey, Mars, Kraft, ADM Cocoa, Godiva, and Fowler’s Chocolate (ref 1)

 In Australia IBIS says that the top two companies in the $1.6B /yr industry are Mars (37% of dog food sold), then Nestle then VIP TopCo.
-These are a sample of some of the dog food brands the top two companies own in Australia in 2016:
+These are a sample of some of the two companies dog food brands Australia in 2016:

 In 2016 there were about 3.2 Million were dogs, 2.3 Million cats (only registered numbers).
 The Pet Industry is estimated to be between $6 and $7 BILLION dollars in Australia.
 This gives leading pet food companies considerable market dominance.